Up Goes Maisie: Reception

 Up Goes Maisie was not well received by critics.
 Bosley Crowther, in his review for The New York Times, lamented, "If only the studio would not have our heroine being hoodwinked by the most obvious villians [sic]."He also thought that without Maisie "cruising around in that copter over Los Angeles and the Rose Bowl, everything would be more bearable."
 Still, Crowther ended by stating, "it's nice to have Maisie arrive again, even if it's in a slightly incredible vehicle."

-Hal Erickson of AllRovi disagreed about the aerial sequence; "The process work in this climactic sequences [sic] is unusually good for an MGM production, providing an exciting wrap-up to an otherwise pedestrian project."
+Hal Erickson of AllMovie disagreed about the aerial sequence; "The process work in this climactic sequences [sic] is unusually good for an MGM production, providing an exciting wrap-up to an otherwise pedestrian project."
 TV Guide stated the series "was just about out of gas in 1946" and called Up Goes Maisie "standard stuff."

 Aviation film historian James H. Farmer in Celluloid Wings: The Impact of Movies on Aviation (1984), noted that "the series was clearly running out of steam by its ninth outing."